abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Diagnosis/Project_Chest_XRay_Tuberculosis_Diagnosis/README.md

 - resized to (320, 320)
 - noramlized with mean of 0 and varience of 1.
+### Datasets
+- The class normal has 249 samples
+- The class tuberculosis has 281 samples
+- Total 662  2D x-ray images .
+-

 <img src="images/pixel_distribution.png" width="300px"/><img src="images/normalize.png" width="300px"/>